Hasbrouck Project Pre-feasibility Study

 The Company has a 75% interest in the Hasbrouck Project with the remaining 25% owned by Waterton Precious Metals Fund II Cayman, LP.
 Waterton’s 25% interest is fully participating and Waterton must contribute to capital or be diluted, and has no back-in or other pre-emptive rights.

-The Hasbrouck Project is one of only a handful of shovel-ready, high-margin gold projects in Nevada.
+The Hasbrouck Project is one of very few shovel-ready, high-margin gold projects in Nevada.
 The deposits are all-oxide with low strip-ratios, minimal pre-strip, and no environmental or cultural factors which might impede permitting and operations.
-Both Resource and metallurgy have been well-studied and are at a high level of reliability.
+Both Mineral Resource and metallurgy have been well-studied and are at a high level of reliability.
 Excellent infrastructure exists nearby in the form of the town of Tonopah, grid electricity, paved highways, and multiple water sources.
 The Phase-1 Three Hills Mine is fully permitted, and permitting work is underway for the Phase-2 Hasbrouck Mine.
 For further information on permitting at Three Hills please refer to the Company’s November 27, 2015 news release.

 The 2016 PFS projects US$47 initial capital which will be used to build out the Phase-1 Three Hills Mine.
 Capital for the Phase-2 Hasbrouck Mine will come from free cash flow generated by operations at Three Hills.
 Six million tons of ore per year will be mined to produce 74,000 gold-equivalent ounces per year for eight years.
 Adjusted Operating Costs are projected at $661 per gold ounce, with All-in Sustaining Costs at $709 per gold ounce, both net of silver by-product credits.

-The Three Hills and Hasbrouck deposits are 8 kilometers apart and located within a large land position which hosts multiple near-surface and at-surface gold intercepts.
-Known gold intercepts are located proximal to current Resources; these are not included in the Resource model.
-These intercepts present exploration targets having the potential to increase and extend known Resources.
+The Three Hills and Hasbrouck deposits are 8 kilometers apart and located within a large land position hosting multiple near-surface and at-surface gold intercepts.
+Known gold intercepts are located proximal to current Mineral Resources; these are not included in the Mineral Resource model.
+These intercepts present exploration targets having the potential to increase and extend known Mineral Resources.

 A Carbon-In-Columns (“CIC”) plant will be installed at the Three Hills Mine.
 Loaded carbon will be sent off-site for stripping by a contractor.
-An Adsorption-Desorption-Recovery plant (ADR) complete with CIC plant will be installed at the Hasbrouck Mine, necessary because of the greater amount of silver there.
+An Adsorption-Desorption-Recovery plant (ADR) complete with CIC plant will be installed at the Hasbrouck Mine, necessary because of the greater amount of silver in that deposit.

 The Hasbrouck Project Updated Pre-feasibility Study